-2.3 Rayleigh Wave Dispersion
+2.3 Rayleigh wave dispersion

-2.3.1 Earthquake tomography (ET)
+2.3.1 Earthquake tomography

-We apply Helmholtz tomography (Lin and Ritzwoller, 2011) to Rayleigh wave measurements from the earthquake data set discussed in Section 2.2 (compiled for H/V measurements) to determine Rayleigh wave phase velocity maps from 30 s to 80 s period on a 0.2°×0.2° grid.
-For each earthquake and wave period, frequency-time analysis (FTAN) is applied to measure the Rayleigh wave amplitudes and phase travel times on the vertical component at each station.
+We apply Helmholtz tomography (Lin & Ritzwoller 2011) to Rayleigh wave measurements from the earthquake data set discussed in Section 2.2 (compiled for H/V measurements) to determine Rayleigh wave phase velocity maps from 30 to 80 s period on a $0.2^{\circ} \times 0.2^{\circ}$ grid.
+For each earthquake and wave period, FTAN is applied to measure the Rayleigh wave amplitudes and phase traveltimes on the vertical component at each station.
 Phase velocities at each location are then determined locally by calculating the gradient of the traveltime field and the Laplacian of the amplitude field (the finite frequency correction term).
 We discard all measurements with Rayleigh wave SNR less than 8.
-Following Lin and Ritzwoller (2011), the $2\pi$ phase ambiguity is resolved and measurements from particular earthquakes are discarded following criteria based on the curvature of the phase travel time and amplitude surfaces across the array.
+Following Lin & Ritzwoller (2011), the 2π phase ambiguity is resolved and measurements from particular earthquakes are discarded following criteria based on the curvature of the phase traveltime and amplitude surfaces across the array.
 We only obtain results at locations where there are measurements from more than 50 earthquakes.
-On average, measurements from about 350 earthquakes are used at each location at 30 sec period and 110 earthquakes at 70 sec period.
+On average, measurements from about 350 earthquakes are used at each location at 30 s period and 110 earthquakes at 70 s period.
 We then calculate the mean and the standard deviation of the mean over all measurements from different earthquakes to estimate the isotropic phase velocity and its uncertainty at each location.

-In contrast with eikonal tomography, Helmholtz tomography takes into account the finite frequency effect by introducing an amplitude dependent correction term, which tends to reduce both random as well as systematic errors (Lin and Ritzwoller, 2011).
+In contrast with eikonal tomography, Helmholtz tomography takes into account the finite frequency effect by introducing an amplitude dependent correction term, which tends to reduce both random as well as systematic errors (Lin & Ritzwoller 2011).
 We find that the average uncertainties for the isotropic phase velocity maps after the finite frequency correction are reduced.
-A comparison of the isotropic phase velocity maps with (Helmholtz tomography) and without (eikonal tomography) the finite frequency correction at 60 sec period is shown in Figure 4.
-The standard deviation of the differences between the isotropic phase velocity maps from Helmholtz and eikonal tomography is 7 m/s at 40 sec and 16 m/s at 60 sec period, consistent with the expectation that the magnitude of the finite frequency correction increases with period.
+A comparison of the isotropic phase velocity maps with (Helmholtz tomography) and without (eikonal tomography) the finite frequency correction at 60 s period is shown in Fig. 4.
+The standard deviation of the differences between the isotropic phase velocity maps from Helmholtz and eikonal tomography is 7 m s^{-1} at 40 s and 16 m s-1 at 60 s period, consistent with the expectation that the magnitude of the finite frequency correction increases with period.